Skip to main content

 What to know about chronic hives

-While it is natural to look for causes for your chronic hives, CSU isn’t caused by an allergy or external trigger, so what you ate, wore, or touched does not start or trigger your flares.
-In fact, chronic hives is thought to be linked to an overactive immune system.
+While it is natural to look for causes for your chronic hives, CSU isn’t caused by an allergy or external trigger, so what you ate, wore, or touched does not start or trigger your flares, but some may worsen symptoms.
+Chronic hives is thought to be linked to an overactive immune system.
 It is different from other forms of hives or swelling that can be triggered by external factors such as foods, cold, heat, and sweat.

 Chronic hives can show up anywhere on the body.
 They are sometimes accompanied by swelling—also called angioedema—of the lips, eyelids, hands, feet, and other areas.
 Both hives and swelling can make people feel miserable and impact many aspects of their lives.